abhat09/abhat09/README.md

-# Hi, I'm Anusha! 👋
+# Hi, I'm Anusha! 🌟
-Welcome to My Master's Program Projects Branch! 🎓
+Welcome to My Repository! 👋

 🎓 **M.S. in Applied Data Science student** at the University of Chicago
 🎓 **B.S. in Stats & Machine Learning**, minor in Biological Sciences, from Carnegie Mellon University (Class of 2024)